-The Best Combi Boiler in the UK (Reviews) for 2020
+Best Combi Boiler in the UK: 2021 Boiler Brands Review

 Table of Contents

-Deciding on which is the best combi boiler is up for debate, and one installer’s opinion is going to differ from the next.
-However, here are two brands that are certainly worth mentioning.
+Deciding which boiler brand is best is definitely up for debate — one installer’s opinion is going to differ from the next.
+However, here are the 5 reliable, reputable, combi boiler brands that are certainly worth mentioning.

 1. Worcester Bosch Combi Boilers

-Worcester Bosch are one of the best combi boilers money can buy, and they’re by far the most popular in the UK.
-At my time spent working in a plumbing merchant, we’d sell at least two Worcester boilers, for every one of every other brand combined.
+Worcester Bosch offer some of the best boilers money can buy, and they’re by far the most popular in the UK.
+At my time spent working with a plumbing merchant, we’d sell at least 2 Worcester boilers for each 1 of all other brands combined.

-They’re efficient, reliable and recommended by most installers.
-More importantly, they’re available with a warranty of up to 10-years, which is huge!
+They’re efficient, reliable, and come highly recommended by most boiler installers.
+More importantly, Worcester boilers have warranties of up to 10-years, which is huge!

-It’s easy to get a fixed price on-screen (without putting in any personal details or annoying call backs), by filling out this on-screen form.
+You can easily get a fixed boiler price on your screen (without sharing personal details or getting annoying call backs) by filling out this online form.

 2. Viessmann Combi Boilers

-Renowned for their German strictness, Viessmann are a producer that is synonymous with high-quality manufacturing.
-We also know that Viessmann’s combi boilers are also renowned for being highly efficient (A-rated), making them extremely friendly with your pocket in the cold months.
+Renowned for their German precision, Viessmann are a producer that is synonymous with high-quality manufacturing.
+We also know that Viessmann’s combi boilers are highly efficient (A-rated) and thus budget-friendly in the cold months.

-The company’s approach for the UK market is to promote most its flagship models at highly attractive prices, get homeowners happy for fitting an excellent product in their homes and slowly gain more slices of the boiler pie.
+It’s all part of the company’s approach to the UK boiler market.
+Veissmann aims to promote its flagship models at highly attractive prices, make homeowners happy by fitting an excellent product in their homes, and slowly gain more slices of the UK boiler pie.

 3. Ideal Combi Boilers

-Ideal combi boilers are typically cheaper than Worcester’s from your average installer, but that doesn’t mean quality is compromised.
+Ideal combi boilers are typically cheaper than Worcester’s, but this doesn’t mean that quality is compromised.

-Something like the Ideal Logic Plus with a 7-year warranty, will be comparable in price to the Worcester 25i or 30i, when installed by online boiler installation companies.
-And that’s simply because they push the Worcester boilers at volume, so are able to offer them at preferential rates, complete with an extra 3-years warranty.
+A model like the Ideal Logic Plus boiler with a 7-year warranty is comparable in price to the Worcester 25i or 30i, when fitted by an online boiler installation company like Heatable.
+And that’s simply because Heatable push the Worcester boilers at volume, and so are able to offer them at preferential rates, complete with an extra 3-years warranty.

 4. Vaillant Combi Boilers

-Some would argue how big of a player Vaillant is in the UK boiler market.
+Some would argue that Vaillant is a big player in the UK boiler market.

-But we’re not comparing brands by their size, therefore we think it’s more important for homeowners to fit a product that follows the most rigorous build standards, packs premium components, is durable and doesn’t break the bank.
-Except that, in truth, Vaillant won’t be that friendly with your finances at first.
+But we’re not ranking best boilers based on the brand’s popularity.
+We think it’s important for homeowners to fit a product that follows the most rigorous design standards, packs premium components, is durable, and doesn’t break the bank.

-Proud holder of a Which?
-Best Buy award in 2017, Vaillant made sure the quality of its products is well reflected in the final sale price.
+And in truth, Vaillant won’t be that friendly to your finances — not at first, anyway.
+Proud holder of the 2017 Which?
+Best Buy award, Vaillant made sure the quality of its products is well reflected in the final sale price.